-- Synthesize methods, practices, and resources appropriate for teaching undergraduate General Chemistry with a deep understanding of fundamental topics that inform pedagogical decisions - Demonstrate an awareness of the range and depth of topics in undergraduate General Chemistry courses, along with mastery of these topics. - Adapt educational resources to support General Chemistry instruction based on one's learning objectives and the setting in which the resources are to be used. - Use primary research articles to connect an advanced understanding of scientific ideas with their teaching and learning in General Chemistry. - Complete a collaborative teacher inquiry project based on a topic, or topics, of your choosing - Communicate research findings in a paper synthesizing chemistry knowledge and classroom pedagogy.
+- Synthesize methods, practices, and resources appropriate for teaching undergraduate General Chemistry with a deep understanding of fundamental topics that inform pedagogical decisions. - Demonstrate an awareness of the range and depth of topics in undergraduate General Chemistry courses, along with mastery of these topics. - Adapt educational resources to support General Chemistry instruction based on one's learning objectives and the setting in which the resources are to be used. - Use primary research articles to connect an advanced understanding of scientific ideas with their teaching and learning in General Chemistry. - Communicate research findings in a paper synthesizing chemistry knowledge and classroom pedagogy